webcompat/issue-importer/README.md

 See `schema.py` for a description of the expected format of an issue to be imported.

 ### Usage
+1) Install dependencies

+`pip install -r requirements.txt`

-1) Create a `config.py` file, and add a valid [OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).
+2) Create a `config.py` file, and add a valid [OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).

 `cp config.py.example config.py`

-2) Point the tool to a valid JSON file which contains a single issue.
+3) Point the tool to a valid JSON file which contains a single issue.
 The importer will let you know if the JSON isn't valid.

 `python import.py issue.json`